eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 - inodes
 - Mount points

-A **filesystem** is a store of data that follows a specified structure.
-"Filesystems contain files, directories, and asssociated control information".
-Typical operations are insertion, deletion, and mounting.
+A **filesystem** is the method and data structures that an OS uses to control how data is stored and received.
+Filesystems contain files, directories, and associated information.
 "In Unix, filesystems are mounted at a specific mount point in a global hierarchy known as a namespace".
 This enables mounted filesystems to appear as a single tree.
 This is different from the behavior in Windows, which breaks the filesystem into drive letters such as `C:` {% cite lkd -l 263 %}.

 A **file** is an ordered string of bytes.
-The first byte is the beginning of the file, the last byte is the end of the file.
-Files are assigned human-readable names for identification.
-Typical file operations are read, write, create, and delete {% cite lkd -l 263-4 %}.
+The first byte is the beginning of the file and the last byte is the end of the file.
+Files are assigned human-readable names for identification {% cite lkd -l 263-4 %}.

-Files are organized into **directories**.
-"A directory is analogous to a folder and usually contains related files".
-Directories can contain subdirectories, which can form a path, e.g., /home/edd/workspace.
-The root ("/") directory, the edd directory, and the workspace directory are all directory entries, called _dentries_.
+A directory is an organizational structure that can contain files and subdirectories.
 In Unix, directories are files that list metadata about the files contained in the directory {% cite lkd -l 264 %}.

 Unix systems separate the concept of a file from its metadata, which is stored in a separate data structure: an inode (short for index node).

 These parts combine with the file system's control information, which is stored in a superblock.
 The **superblock** data structure contains information about the entire filesystem, sometimes known as the filesystem metadata {% cite lkd -l 264 %}.

+A **mount point** is a directory in a currently accessible filesystem tree in which an additional filesystem is attached.

 VFS works based on these concepts, but it doesn't require the filesystem to implement them on-disk.
 VFS works with non-Unix filesystems like FAT by having the FAT filesystem code generate the data structures for inodes and files in-memory from the data that's stored physically {% cite lkd -l 264 %}.

-## VFS Objects and Their Data Structures
+## VFS Objects

 The primary object types of VFS are: